davidmyersdev/ink-mde/README.md

 # ink-mde

-The flexible TypeScript Markdown editor that powers https://octo.app.
+A beautiful, modern, customizable Markdown editor powered by CodeMirror 6 and TypeScript.
+See it in action at https://octo.app.

 ![](screenshot.png)